Rogue Device Detection: Protecting Networks

 Direct Financial Loss

-Rogue devices pose a significant threat to various systems, including ATMs, where they can be used for activities such as ATM Jackpotting.
+Rogue devices can directly target systems like ATMs, enabling attacks such as ATM Jackpotting.
 When used in ATMs cyber attacks and other systems that can dispense cash immediately, the financial losses are direct and immediate.
 It is not difficult to imagine this being done at scale and in a manner that creates a large aggregate loss.

 Indirect Financial Loss